 The antagonist in the novel, Charlie, is a serial killer.
 He murders two police officers, steals one of their uniforms, then embeds himself within a group of survivors lead by the protagonist, Detective Ellie Harper.
 Given the breakdown of the system, Charlie has the power to do whatever he wishes, with no accountability.
 This creates an unnerving thriller, where the reader is desperate for him to be discovered and stopped, before it’s too late.

-If I had decided that the survivors would gather in mass protests against the military government, risking their lives during a global pandemic where one cough could kill you, who would believe it?
+When writing my dystopian fiction novel, if I had decided that the survivors would gather in mass protests against the military government, risking their lives during a global pandemic where one cough could kill you, who would believe it?
 It would have to be for a just and worthy cause that was worth risking your own life for.

 And we can all agree, the right to breathe is the most fundamental of human rights.
 Whichever way you want to argue it, George Floyd was wrongly robbed of that.
 It’s something that should never be allowed to happen again.

-With devastated cities looking like warzones, where looting is rife (yes, I’m talking about my story, a difficult distinction to make in 2020 I know) what crazy writer would then try to squeeze in plot lines about police brutality, corrupt leaders, minorities being locked up and innocents murdered in the street – the major events in the story would pile on top of each other to create a completely unbelievable world.
+With devastated cities looking like warzones following riots, where looting is rife (yes, I’m talking about my story, a difficult distinction to make in 2020 I know) what crazy writer would then try to squeeze in plot lines about police brutality, corrupt leaders, minorities being locked up and innocents murdered in the street – the major events in the story would pile on top of each other to create a completely unbelievable world.

 And yet, this is the reality of 2020.